vctrsmelo/Android-Contacts-App/README.md

   <img src="img2.png" width="300"/>
 </p>

-<b>This app is a project to review and study different android development concepts, such as:</b>
+<b>This app is a personal project to review and study different android development concepts, such as:</b>

 * Activity.
 * AlertDialog.